by Alice Louey

 Scientific studies have apparently linked poor sleep patterns with increased risk of developing diabetes, obesity, heart disease, stroke, high blood pressure, asthma and immune issues, so solving any sleep disorders and problems is essential for long-term health.

 Prescribed pharmaceutical medications may have unintended side effects, and perhaps even lead to dependency, where patients are unable to sleep without their prescription pills, and may be tempted to take more than advised when sleep remains elusive.
 Giving up these pills at a later date could prove to be quite difficult.
-This is where the natural alternative of TCM can be useful.
+This is where the natural alternative of Traditional Chinese Medicine can be useful.

 Creating Healthy Sleep Patterns